-Furthermore, the bill modifies the requirements for candidates to appear on primary ballots, stating that only those who have participated in recent statewide primaries and are registered with the party for a specified period are eligible, unless waived by the party.
+Furthermore, the bill revises the requirements for candidates to appear on primary ballots, stating that only those who have participated in recent statewide primaries and are registered with the party for a specified period are eligible, unless waived by the party.
 The State Election Commission is tasked with ensuring that each elector's party affiliation is accurately recorded, and a voter education program will be established to inform the public about these changes.
 The act will take effect upon the Governor's approval and will apply to all primaries conducted after March 31, 2026.

 Statutes affected: